porelli/firefox-sync-dev/README.md

 The purpose of this repository is to provide a docker-compose that can be used to self host what otherwise Firefox sync would send to Mozilla's servers.
 A Mozilla account is required to use this self-hosted setup.

+**🐳 Docker and 🦭 Podman supported** - See [PODMAN.md](PODMAN.md) for Podman-specific instructions, including rootless setup and Quadlet integration.

 ## Disclaimer

 - ⚠️ The project is under development